LucaFranceschini/wrapper-roo/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![Coverage Status](https://coveralls.io/repos/github/LucaFranceschini/wrapper-roo/badge.svg?branch=master)](https://coveralls.io/github/LucaFranceschini/wrapper-roo?branch=master)

 A general JavaScript function wrapper that allows to execute code before and after the function, while still being as transparent as possible to the rest of the code.
+This last bit is what makes this wrapper different from existing ones.
 Available as npm module.

 ## Simple Example